ogunlao/ogunlao.github.io/_posts/2020-04-26-you_dont_really_know_softmax.md

 # You Don't Really Know Softmax
 Softmax function is one of the major functions used in classification models.
-It is usually intoduced early in a machine learning class.
+It is usually introduced early in a machine learning class.
 It takes as input a real-valued vector of length, d and normalizes it into a probability distribution.
 It is easy to understand and interprete but at its core are some gotchas than one needs to be aware of.
 This includes its implementation in practice, numerical stability and applications.
-The article is an exposé of the topic.
+The article is an exposé on the topic.

 Here's what we will cover:
 1. TOC